Crawfish Dressing or Crawfish Egg Roll Base

 Step-by-Step Instructions

-2. In a microwave-safe dish, add the sautéed vegetables along with the picante sauce, mushroom soup, cooked rice, and crawfish tails.
+3. In a microwave-safe dish, add the sautéed vegetables along with the picante sauce, mushroom soup, cooked rice, and crawfish tails.
 Mix well and microwave for 30 minutes on high, stirring halfway through.
+(This long cooking time allows flavors to meld and the dressing to thicken.)
 Add onion tops and season to taste with red pepper.

 Common Problems and Solutions